-Kevin Harvick is the driver of the No. 4 Ford Fusion for Stewart-Haas Racing and host of "Happy Hours."
-The 2014 Monster Energy NASCAR Cup Series champion resides in Charlotte with his wife, DeLana, and son, Keelan.
-When he’s not at the track, the Bakersfield, Calif., native enjoys spending time with family, golfing and hunting.
+Kevin Harvick is the driver of the No. 4 Ford Mustang for Stewart-Haas Racing and is co-host of "Happy Hours" with Matt Yocum The 2014 Cup Series champion resides in Charlotte with his wife, DeLana, and their children Keelan and Piper Grace.
+When he’s not at the track, the Bakersfield, CA native enjoys spending time with family, golfing and hunting.

 Mike BagleyMike "The Bagman" Bagley started covering NASCAR racing in 1992.
 After starting out as a "runner" for MRN Radio while he was still in high school, Mike called his first race in June 1992.
 He is a seasoned booth, turn, and pit reporter.
 Bagley has been co-hosting The Morning Drive since January 2008.